Updated: Jul 3

 After the pieces are fully dry the shaping is finished, this can involve cutting them to create the pieces that involve cork.
 They are then sanded to create a smooth finish, usually this is done by hand, however on occasion I use a Dremel with a sanding attachment.
 I collect any paper dust or waste created to use in other projects or to add to a new batch of pulp.

 Where cork and paper is combined I use a strong non-toxic white glue.
-The pieces are then finished with either an acrylic gloss coat or a matt finish.
-All glues and finishes are non-toxic and water soluble.
+The pieces are then finished with either a matt finish or with a thin coating of beeswax.
+All glues and finishes are non-toxic and water based.

 I am constantly looking for an eco-friendlier finish to my pieces, the best option I have found so far is to use locally sourced beeswax, however I find this can colour the pieces.
-My goal is to not rely on glues made from fossil fuels, while this is important to me so is providing a product that is well sealed and will last.
+My goal is to find a suitable glue not made from fossil fuels, however, while this is important to me so is providing a product that is well sealed and will last, so the search continues.